Swift-Deeply/FileManager-in-SwiftUI/README.md

 # FileManager in SwiftUI
 Explore store data in SwiftUI

-* Create a New Project
+* What's FileManager?
-* Preparing DataStore Class
+* How to Use FileManager in SwiftUI?
-* Creating Custom Alert Object
+* Use FileManager on a Simple SwiftUI Project

-* Preparing the UI
+You can find the article of this repo [here](https://betterprogramming.pub/filemanager-in-swiftui-44bc0f33995e).

-You can find the article of this repo [here](https://betterprogramming.pub/crate-custom-alert-object-in-swiftui-bddf98923a1).
+This repo includes the playground designed similar to the article.

 If you have problems or questions, you can email me at <contact.canbalkaya@gmail.com>.